 - are based on original thinking and creative ideas

-Our typical grantees are small or midsize organizations with demonstrated leadership in developing strategy, communicating vision, and with effective project performance.
-We don’t provide core funding.
-Currently, we only evaluate projects, which fall within one of the following categories:
+Our typical grantees are small or midsize organizations with demonstrated leadership in developing strategy, communicating vision, and effective project performance.
+We do not provide core funding.
+Currently, we only evaluate projects that fall within one of the following categories:

 Ecosystems Resilience, Protection and Restoration

-- Ecosystems services - research and tools of relevance to large scale geographic areas including many countries and continents
+- Ecosystem services - research and tools of relevance to large scale geographic areas including many countries and continents

 Framework of Ecological Stability

 - Economic models of living within global limits and practical implementation of change to a stable global ecosystem

 - Sustainable consumption, production, and land use